 U.S. data is from the American Community Survey (ACS) provided by IPUMS (Ruggles, Flood et al. 2024), which is the largest representative household survey in the U.S. that reports country of birth.
 The most recent available ACS data in our analysis pools the 2016-2020 repeated cross-sections for sufficient sample sizes.
 For certain comparisons we also present data from roughly a decade earlier, using the 2008-10 pooled ACS samples (waves earlier than this are less comparable due to different variable coding).
 For presentation purposes we refer to these as the 2020 and 2010 ACS data.
 Puerto Rican migrants are defined as those born in Puerto Rico who are living in the 50 United States or District of Columbia at the time of the survey.

-For the Hispanic Caribbean we analyze census microsamples provided by IPUMS International (Ruggles, Cleveland et al. 2024).
+For Hispanic Caribbean populations we analyze census microsamples provided by IPUMS International (Ruggles, Cleveland et al. 2024).
 The most recent available census data at IPUMS for Dominican Republic and Cuba are from 2010 and 2012, respectively.
 Puerto Rico and Mexico each have census data available from both 2010 and 2020; we use 2010 for our main analyses for purposes of comparability with Dominican Republic and Cuba, but report analyses using 2020 in the supplemental tables.
 We do not attempt to correct for census undercounts, as differential undercounts by sociodemographic characteristics are not available across our measures of interest.

 Within each sample we analyze all individuals ages 60 and over.
 In the U.S. data we stratify by self-reported country of birth, presenting data for those born in each of our three Hispanic Caribbean focal countries and Mexico, as well as those born in Central America, elsewhere in Latin America, and the rest of the world.
 For comparison purposes we separately show data for US-born older adults stratified by self-reported race/ethnicity: Hispanics, and non-Hispanic Blacks, Whites, and others.